Skip to main content

 This is why the method used to administer testosterone is so important.
 Each delivery system, from injections to pellets to gels, creates a unique pharmacokinetic profile, meaning it releases the hormone into your body at a different rate and creates different levels of stability.

 These differences in hormone delivery directly influence the body’s sensitive feedback loops, including the intricate dance between testosterone, insulin, and SHBG.
-The goal of is to create a stable, predictable physiological environment.
+The goal of hormonal optimization is to create a stable, predictable physiological environment.
 The choice of delivery method is a foundational decision in achieving that stability and supporting your body’s return to metabolic balance.

 High-Level Overview of Testosterone Delivery Methods